jmhodges/bazel_gomock/README.md

 gomock for Bazel
 ================

-This skylark code allows you to generate code with `mockgen` and use that code as a dependency in your bazel projects.
+This skylark code allows you to generate code with `mockgen` (from [`golang/mock`](github.com/golang/mock)) and use that code as a dependency in your bazel projects.
 It handles all the `GOPATH` stuff for you.

 This repo doesn't make it easy to include right now, but the api call you want is `gomock`.